evo-lua/evo-lua.github.io/docs/how-to-guides/unit-testing.md

 ## Organizing Tests

-Each file passed to `bdd.run` is considered a separate test.
+Each file passed to the `run` method is considered a separate test.
 You can load other files to separate a larger test suite into smaller reusable components, and structure your test program any way you prefer.
 Conceptually, tests (and related scripts) are part of a project's architecture, so the `bdd` library doesn't impose artificial constraints on them.

 Here's a recommendation to serve as a starting point: